-It is certainly not necessary or wise to insist on rational expectations at every data point, and in particular to understand short-run responses to particular events or policies far outside the norm of experience though economic historians remind us that events "far outside" experience, like financial crises, are in fact common.
-But we are looking here for the opposite side of that coin-the fundamental, underlying, long-lasting, simple, and basic economic nature of monetary policy; the central mechanism on which all of policy analysis depends.
-Are we really satisfied if that foundation relies crucially on noneconomic behavior?
-Viewed either as introducing irrational expectations or as fundamentally changing our model of intertemporal choice, is it really wise to do such major surgery to economics to accommodate one episode?
+It is certainly not necessary or wise to insist on rational expectations at every data point, and in particular to understand short-run responses to particular historical events far outside the norm of experience - though economic historians remind us that events "far outside" experience, like financial crises, are in fact common.

+But we are looking here for the opposite side of that coin - the fundamental, underlying, long-lasting, simple and basic economic nature of monetary policy; the central mechanism on which all of policy analysis depends.
+Are we really satisfied if that foundation relies crucially on non-economic behavior?
+Viewed either as introducing irrational expectations or as fundamentally changing our model of intertemporal choice, is it really wise to do such major surgery to economics to accommodate one data point?

-The question is not a set of sufficient conditions to match dynamics.
-The question is the minimum necessary conditions for the basic mechanism, sign and stability of monetary policy.
-If irrationality is necessary for a negative sign, that verifies my tentative conclusion-that there is no such simple economic model.
-And placing irrational expectations so deeply in the foundations of monetary economics, if that is the answer, paints a revolutionary picture.
+The question is not a set of sufficient conditions.
+The question is the minimum necessary conditions for the basic sign and stability of monetary policy.
+If irrationality is necessary for a negative sign, that verifies my tentative conclusion - that there is no such simple economic model.
+And placing irrational expectations so deeply in the foundations of monetary economics, if that is the answer, it paints a revolutionary picture.

 Suppose, for example, that a negative effect of interest rates on inflation occurred a few times because people were irrational in their expectations.
-Lucas's admonition is worth remembering, however, that if policymakers try to exploit this sort of thing, people sooner or later catch on and it stops working.
+Lucas' admonition is worth remembering however that if policy makers try to exploit this sort of thing, people sooner or later catch on, and it stops working.
 A monetary theory whose basic sign and stability depends on irrational behavior is ephemeral.

-Moreover, if this is how monetary policy works then the Federal Reserve should write in its next report to Congress that the sign of the Fed's attempts to control inflation does not rely on simple money supply and money demand rational economics, but instead relies deeply and essentially on a super-rational Federal Reserve offsetting an instability that occurs from people's stupidity, and an interest rate policy that manipulates people's irrationality for their own good.
+If it true, then the Federal Reserve should write in its next report to Congress that the sign of the Fed's attempts to control inflation does not rely on simple money supply and money demand rational economics, but instead relies deeply and essentially on a super-rational Federal Reserve offsetting an instability that occurs from people's stupidity, and an interest rate policy that manipulates people's irrationality for their own good.
 Likewise, if this is the case, economics textbooks need to be rewritten in the same way.
+An honest advocate for irrational expectations in this paper's context should advocate both.